 NOTE - Optional wireless sensors are available for use with this unit.
+Refer to the instructions provided with each sensor.

 Electrostatic discharge can affect electronic components.
 Take precautions during unit installation and service to protect the electronic controls.
 Precautions will help to avoid control exposure to electrostatic discharge by putting the unit, the control and the technician at the same electrostatic potential.
 Neutralize electrostatic charge by touching hands and all tools on an unpainted unit surface, such as the gas valve or blower deck, before per forming any service procedure.